Keksuccino/docs_fancymenu/opengui-command.md

 # Closing GUIs by Command

-In the rare case you need it, there's also a `/closeguiscreen` command that closes the current screen.
+In the rare case you need it, there's also a `/closeguiscreen <target_player>` command that closes the current screen.